 Various information and warning labels are affixed to the vehicle.
 Do not remove information/warning labels.
-If they are missing, you or others may not recognize sources of danger and may therefore be injured.
+If they are missing, you or others may not recognize potential hazards and may therefore be injured.

 Grades of risks

 Identifies a danger that will immediately and invariably lead to fatal or serious permanent injury if the appropriate measures are not taken.